jsweiss/mcp-panthor/README.md

 Slim + Symfony = :revolving_hearts:

-Panthor is a skeleton application that provides sensible defaults with quick installation and deployment settings and scripts using Symfony Dependency Injection and Slim.
+Panthor is a skeleton application that provides sensible defaults and more structure.
+Utilities are provided to simplify caching and dependency injection using Symfony Dependency Injection and Slim.
 It can be used for html applications, APIs, or both.

 - `Slim/Slim` - The core microframework.